 8 Instagram ad mistakes to avoid

-There will always be a certain amount of trial, error, and unknowns when it comes to campaigns, especially on paid social.
+There will always be a certain amount of trial, error, and unknowns when it comes to marketing campaigns, especially on paid social.

 However, these are the common mistakes Hughes has seen, so you can avoid falling into the same traps.